 - 1/2 tsp black pepper

-- In a large, non-stick frying pan over medium heat, cook the ground pork until no longer pink, breaking up with a spoon or heat-proof spatula.
+- In a large skillet over medium-high heat, cook the ground pork until no longer pink, breaking up with a spoon or heat-proof spatula.
 Transfer the cooked pork to a clean bowl.

 - To the same pan, melt three tablespoons of the butter and add the sliced mushrooms.
 Cook until the liquid is mostly evaporated and the mushrooms are lightly browned.